takemobiteam/takemobi-test.github.io/docs/index.md

 Each **Flight** represents a real flight in the world that corresponds to an **Arrival** to a destination or a **Departure** from a destination where 1 or more groups of passengers will need a transfer.
 Multiple **Bookings** may correspond to a given **Flight.**

-## When Bookings Get Planned

-- When a booking comes in via the Kinesis stream, it gets ingested but not planned until the "planning window" for the relevant destination.
-- The start of the planning window is specified by the first_planning_time fields, as part of **Parameters**
-  - First planning time pickups
-  - First planning days pickups
-  - First planning time dropoffs
-  - First planning days dropoffs
-- The end of the planning window is specified by the stop_free_replan fields, as part of the **Destination**
-  - Stop free replan time pickups
-  - Stop free replan days pickups
-  - Stop free replan time dropoffs
-  - Stop free replan time dropoffs
-- During the planning window for a particular destination & operation date, we check every 5 minutes if there have been any changes to bookings or flights.
-If we do see changes, we do a replan including all the bookings for the destination & operation date.
-- If a booking is locked, it will not be replanned.

-**Open Question:** What are the most common values for the start & end of planning window?

 ## Sending Bookings & Flights via AWS Kinesis

 Bookings & Flights are sent as records in a AWS Kinesis data stream.
 Records include metadata and a payload.
 Fields within the record can be sent in any order.

+When a booking comes in via the Kinesis stream, it gets ingested but not planned until the "planning window" for the relevant destination.
+See [When Bookings Get Planned](#When Bookings Get Planned) for further details.

 Metadata specifies: